Table of Contents

-The core of each aircraft in the Aerofly flight simulator is a rigid body simulation.
+The core of each aircraft in the Aerofly flight simulator is a rigidbody simulation.
 Each body has its own mass, position, velocity, orientation and angular velocity.
 Forces like gravity, aerodynamic forces, engine or propeller thrust and torque, collisions with the ground are computed and applied to the body.
 Joints connect different bodies and apply forces and torques to the bodies.
-In the tmd code the rigid body system definition is usually positioned at the very beginning of the file.
-Further down in the dynamics section the aerodynamical properties (airfoils) of the aircraft are defined, followed by the primary flight control deflections and more advanced aircraft systems like electrics or fuel systems.
-Simulated instruments like the attitude indicators, airspeed indicators and altimeters complement the tmd dynamics section.
+In the tmd code the rigidbody system definition is usually positioned at the very beginning of the file.
+Further down in the dynamics section the aerodynamic properties (aerowings, airfoils) of the aircraft are defined, followed by the more advanced aircraft systems like electrical, hydraulic or fuel systems.
+Simulated instruments like the attitude indicators, airspeed indicators and altimeters are towards the end tmd dynamics section.

 The objects defined in the graphics and sound section use the output generated by the dynamics simulation to render the 3D objects and animations.
 Therefore it is necessary to hand over the required values to the graphics and sound using an output object.
 This includes the position of all control surfaces and primary flight controls as well as values that are visible on any display in the cockpit.
 An example can be found below.